JustArtiom/ArtiomsHosting-Bot/README.md

 4. Deploy the commands: `npm run deploy`
 5. Start the bot: `npm start`

-> Hint: use `npm run nonstop` to make the code restart automatically everytime it crashes.

 # 📬 AutoUpdate from github
 AutoUpdate feature is a feature that allows automatic update from a github repo when changes are made.
 It can be found in config-example.ts on setting.autoUpdate. once enabled you can keep it by default if you want to update the bot from my repo, or convigure your repo.